 You want to find a range that allows you to use the TV remote for the volume most of the time, and this usually means setting the soundbar at somewhere between 50-80% of its maximum volume output.

-While the instructions above are a general way to go about connecting and controlling your soundbar with your TV, many TV manufacturers have slightly different ways of going about it.
+While the instructions above are a general way to go about connecting and controlling your soundbar with your TV, many TV manufacturers (and computer makers - our guide) have slightly different ways of going about it.
 Based on your TV manufacturer, find your listed brand and follow the instructions below.

 You can connect your Samsung TV with your soundbar either through a digital optical connection or an HDMI ARC connection.
 With both methods, use the respective cables to connect the TV and soundbar, and change your soundbar's source to 'D.IN'.